scottfr/SystemsBook/01 Learning/learning.md

 #### Toolbar ####

+> include another graphic to make the upper right arrow clear

 Notice in the upper right corner there is a small down arrow.
 If you click on this arrow it will open the toolbar displayed in Figure 9.
 The toolbar contains all the tools you will use to build and modify models.
 Yes, you get to do everything on a single screen, with a few pop up windows of course.

 ![Figure 9.
 Toolbar](00-im-4990c.png)